 Several founders fail to understand their product’s unique selling point.
 They have spent time and money building a product that is just like what exists in the market hence no unique benefit to a customer.

 A product must have a uniqueness of some sort.
-It might be that out of the few features it has, one of the features is a stand out feature not offered by other companies; or a feature that this startup has bettered by improving on how it works.
+It might be that out of the few features it has, one of the features is a stand-out feature not offered by other companies; or a feature that this startup has perfected by improving on how it works.

 Without a unique thing that sets you apart from the rest, it is difficult to find customers willing to leave the products they are currently using for what you have built.